xugengyu/paulxu_blog/_posts/2025-08-25-polyphase-channelizer.md

 <iframe src="https://paulxu.me/images/2025-08-25/downsampled_filter_spectrum.html" width="850" height="500" frameborder="0"></iframe>

+<h4> Combined Filtered Output</h4>
+Just by looking at the frequency response

 <!--
 1. Each of $h_0$, $h_1$, $h_2$, $h_3$ contain 4 shifted copies of the original filter, folded on top of each other.
 As with $x_0$, $x_1$, $x_2$, $x_3$, the folded copies of the filter response have progressively faster phase rotations, due to the progressive delay in time.
 2. $x_0_0$, $x_1_0$, $x_2_0$, $x_3_0$ pass through $h_0$, $h_3$, $h_2$, $h_1$ respectively.
 After combining the results, the only part that does not add up destructively is the part that would have remained after decimation filtering.-->

 <h3>Sample Python Code to Test Polyphase Filter</h3>
-The following Python code demonstrates the equivalence between a polyphase filter and the combined filtering-and-downsampling operation.
+The following Python code demonstrates the equivalence between a polyphase filter and the simple decimation filter.

 ```python
 import numpy as np